"You never change things by fighting the existing

 In the three monotheistic religions of the West−Judaism, Christianity, Islam−the proposition that God exists is not an article of faith or religious belief.
 The first article of faith in all three religions is that God has revealed himself to us in Holy Writ or Sacred Scripture.
 Mortimer J. Adler, How to Think about God, MacMillan Publishing Co., 866 3rd Ave, New York, NY 10022, p.
 16.

 The author of the material on this site has taken a radically different approach, NOT accepting without an intense challenge that the creator is worthy to be called God, NOT accepting a priori that the creator is worthy to be the "king of kings", "lord of lords", the sovereign of the universe.
-And finally NOT accepting that the Creator is worthy of being worshipped just because of creation!
-Maybe the creator should be BLAMED, because the origin of a life that is subjected to evil is no basis for worship.
+And finally NOT accepting that the Creator is worthy of being worshipped JUST because of creation!
+Maybe the creator should instead be BLAMED for creation, not worshipped, because the origin of a life that is subjected to evil is no basis for worship in and of itself.

 Part of the substantial support for the urgency of developing a new understanding is to see the inordinate influence of ancient mythology on our "modern" theology.
-Consequently, there are over 60 articles dealing with the planetary catastrophism so pronounced in the Old Testament and so very influential still today.
+Consequently, there are over 60 articles dealing with the planetary catastrophe so pronounced in the Old Testament and so very influential still today.
 An education and understanding of ancient mythology is a real eye opener, and sweeps away much related mysticism.

-But, the bottom-line, overriding issue is ALWAYS whether we get what we need and want, or not.
+But, the bottom-line, overriding issue is ALWAYS whether we get what we need and want, or not. *-*-*-